ForgeRock/axiad/SCIM/README.md

 ## Axiad SCIM Connector

 Axiad SCIM Connector enables automatic provisioning of users and groups between Axiad Cloud and ForgeRock using the secure and standard protocol, System for Cross-Domain Identity Management(SCIM).
-The Axiad SCIM connector allows partners to levarge Certificate Based Authentication, which is the most secure, phishing-resistant form of multi-factor authentication (MFA) and is being increasingly deployed in enterprises as well as the public sector.
+The Axiad SCIM connector allows partners to leverage certificate based authentication, which is the most secure, phishing-resistant form of multi-factor authentication (MFA) and is being increasingly deployed in enterprises as well as the public sector.
 Many enterprise employees, as well as the majority of federal agencies and defense employees/contractors, use a strong authenticator such as a smart card or hardware device for authentication.
 CBA streamlines the process of authenticating users with a variety of authenticators while improving overall protection.

 ## Prerequisites

 1. ForgeRock Identity Management (openidm)
-1. Axiad Cloud tenant or Axiad Unified Credential Management System (UCMS)
+1. Axiad Cloud tenant
 1. Appropriate Axiad SCIM connector configuration files

 ## Axiad Configuration

-If your Axiad environment is already configured with the required mappings in Axiad Unified Credential Management System (UCMS) there is no additional configuration needed.
-If assistance is needed with your Axiad environment in the following sections please contact [Axiad Customer Success](mailto:customer.success@axiad.com).
+If your Axiad Cloud tenant is already configured with the required mappings attribute there is no additional Axiad configuration needed.
+If assistance is needed with your Axiad Cloud environment in the following sections please contact [Axiad Customer Success](mailto:customer.success@axiad.com).

 ## Configuring the Axiad SCIM Connector

-1. Get the latest SCIM Connector configuration and mapping file from the [Axiad Customer Success Representative](mailto:customer.success@axiad.com).
+1. Get the latest SCIM Connector configuration and mapping file from the [Axiad Customer Success](mailto:customer.success@axiad.com) team.
 2. Copy the `provisioner.openicf-AxiadSCIMConnector.json` file into the `conf` directory where ForgeRock Identity Management is deployed.
 3. Copy the contents of `mapping-AxiadSCIMConnector.json` into the mappings array inside the `conf\sync.json` file.